NEMA RATINGS – What are NEMA ratings and why they are significant for the Electrical Industry.

 11 – General-purpose.
 Protects against the corrosive effects of liquids and gases.
 Meets drip and corrosion-resistance tests.

 12 and 12K – General-purpose.
 Intended for indoor use, provides some protection against dust, falling dirt, and dripping non-corrosive liquids.
 Meets drip, dust, and rust resistance tests.

 13 – General-purpose.
 Primarily used to provide protection against dust, spraying of water and non-corrosive coolants.
 Meets oil exclusion and rust resistance design tests.

 The technical standards provided by NEMA for enclosures outline both products made from metallic and non-metallic materials, intended for use with electrical equipment that need to meet an environmental requirement.
 These standards are vital for the design, production and distribution of electrical enclosures across North America.
 Consequently, the standards assist both users and manufacturers to obtain a higher level of safety.
 Accordingly, this reduces misunderstandings between manufacturers and purchasers, by enabling purchasers to select suitable enclosures more easily.

 NEMA 6P Stainless Steel Enclosures.

-Stainless Steel enclosures rated NEMA 6P such as the subsea range from SLAYSON ensure protection against the ingress of water and dust, whilst submerged in depths up to 30ft.
+Stainless Steel enclosures rated NEMA 6P such as the Subsea range and Submersible series from SLAYSON ensure protection against the ingress of water and dust, whilst submerged in depths up to 30ft.
 The stainless-steel construction further ensures, protection against the corrosive environments of sea water.
 For more information on enclosures or ratings please visit SLAYSON